steliosMavr/iotlab/README.md

 ## About Project

-This Website contain information about arduino,what is it,how it works and provide the user the abillity to upload new projects,comment other projects.
+Website Capabilitys

+-information about different topics related to arduino. (programming,how it works,what is it) -Contact with the administrator of the website -Login/Register

+-User Capabilitys

+-Upload arduino project
+-delete arduino project
+-comment on others user projects
+-communicate with other users

 ## About Laravel